j4ckofalltrades/j4ckofalltrades.github.io/content/posts/2021/mvn-central-publish.md

   `groupId: io.github.j4ckofalltrades`

-  Alternatively if you want to use a custom domain, the group id should:
+  Alternatively if you want to use a custom domain, the group id should be:

   `groupId: com.your-custom-domain`